c2hm/CampUS/Code/README.md

 To Do:
-1- Learn all useful libraries from openCR project
+- Learn all useful libraries from openCR project
-2- Code a working motor / find out about serial plugging for motors 3- Walking sequence
+- Code a working motor / find out about serial plugging for motors
+- Walking sequence
-4- Turning algorithm with servo-motors
+- Turning algorithm with servo-motors
-5-UI
+-UI
-6-Communication arduino/UI
+-Communication arduino/UI

 Issues: